On the Fallacy of Global Token Perplexity in Spoken Language Model Evaluation: Verbose Evaluation Results

 Whereas Llama-Mimi integrates a deeper hierarchy of Mimi token layers into its speech modeling pipeline, Flow-SLM deploys a more intricate flow-matching speech decoder, which may account for its elevated scores on certain subtasks measuring directly in the speech.

 Overall, HuBERT-based models perform close to chance level.
-A notable exception is SpiritLM-expressive, which includes additional pitch and style tokens.
-Experiment shows that this addition information is best reflected in sentiment performance, reaching 72\%.
+A notable exception is Spirit-LM-Expressive, which includes additional pitch and style tokens.
+Experiment shows that this additional information is best reflected in sentiment performance, reaching 72\%.

 A closer examination of reconstruction and continuation performance reveals that the failure in continuation arises from the reconstructed audio lacking the relevant content to begin with.
 In most cases, reconstructions achieve near-chance scores mirroring their continuation counterparts, which is strikingly poor given that evaluation on the original audio yields near-ceiling performance on the benchmark.
-Manual inspection of the audio reveal that the audio is indeed greatly distorted compared to the original sample, where semantic pronunciations are greatly preserved but speaker and background information collapse.
+Manual inspection of the audio reveals that the audio is indeed greatly distorted compared to the original sample, where semantic pronunciations are greatly preserved but speaker and background information collapses.
 This example illustrates a key limitation of global uncertainty measures.
 Even when they showed moderate performance, such performance failed to generalize to continuation performance that requires local acoustic fidelity at each generation step.

-\subsubsection{Shapley Analysis}
+\subsection{Shapley Analysis}

 \TabCompositionComprehensive